-However, Article 3 of Turkey's constitution still affirms that 'The language of the country is Turkish and there can be no changes made to this article'.
+However, Article 3 of Turkey's constitution still affirms that "The language of the country is Turkish and there can be no changes made to this article".
 This law brings certain contradictions to Turkey's politics on Kurdish language and other minority languages.
 Therefore, constitutional and political constraints have a great impact not only on Kurdish language use in Turkey, but also leads to limited descriptive research on the sociolinguistic situation of the language and variation.
-It is important to note that standard language ideologies (Milroy and Milroy 1985) are a salient part of national and regional identity constructions.
-This process often involves macro power structures and institutionalisation of particular behaviour by dominant groups through 'coercion' and 'consent' (Fairclough that Bohtan Kurmanji is 'proper' hence dominant.
+It is important to note that standard language ideologies (Milroy and Lesley 1985) are a salient part of national and regional identity constructions.
+This process often involves macro power structures and institutionalisation of particular behaviour by dominant groups through "coercion" and "consent" (Fairclough 1989: 33).
+This often becomes salient when speakers believe Maraş variety is "not proper" and that Bohtan Kurmanji is "proper" hence dominant.